 Element 1: Conduct of a sexual nature

-Lamas presented evidence that a female co-worker repeatedly asked him to go out with her and on several occasions made explicit references to her desire to have sex with him.
-She wrote to him, “I’ve been thinking of you a lot lately.
+The evidence introduced by Lamas clearly showed that a female co-worker asked him to go out with her many times and several times expressed her desire to have sex with him.
+In emails, she wrote, “I’ve been thinking of you a lot lately.
 I’ve been having crazy dreams about us in the bath tub yeah in the bath tub… Seriously, I do want you sexually and romantically!”

-The Court had no trouble finding that the conduct was sexual.
-“She performed gestures simulating fellatio, and gave him a photograph of herself emphasizing her breasts and possibly without clothes on.
+The Court found that the conduct indeed was sexual.
+The court wrote, “She performed gestures simulating fellatio, and gave him a photograph of herself emphasizing her breasts and possibly without clothes on.
 Her proposition was for sex, not a cup of coffee together.”

 The Court next considered how the welcomeness element of the three-part prima facie case must be proved in a case involving a male victim and female harasser.
-What evidence does a male victim of sexual harassment need to present to establish that the sexual advances of a co-worker were unwelcome?
-The short answer is, the same evidence a woman needs to present.
+What kind of evidence must a male victim of sexual harassment produce to prove the sexual advances of a co-worker are not welcome?
+The short answer is the obvious one: a man must produce the same evidence that a woman needs to produce.

-Lamas’s employer apparently argued in the lower court that men are more likely than women to welcome the sexual advances of a co-worker.
-Even Lamas admitted that “most men in his circumstances” would have welcomed the invitations.
-So, what did the Ninth Circuit think about this digression into cultural stereotypes?
-Not much.
+Lamas’s employer argued that men generally are more open than women to the sexual advances of a co-worker, and thus entitled to less protection than women under Title VII.
+Lamas admitted that “most men in his circumstances” would have welcomed the invitations.
+So, how did the Ninth Circuit respond to this sociocultural stereotypes?

-The Court was quick to point out that suppositions about what most men wanted at work was itself a stereotype and, thus, was not evidence of anything. “[W]elcomeness is inherently subjective, (since the interest two individuals might have in a romantic relationship is inherently individual to them), so it does not matter to welcomeness whether other men might have welcomed Munoz’s sexual propositions.”
+The Court summarily rejected the stereotype.
+Stereotypes are not evidence of anything. “[W]elcomeness is inherently subjective, (since the interest two individuals might have in a romantic relationship is inherently individual to them), so it does not matter to welcomeness whether other men might have welcomed [the woman’s] sexual propositions.”

 “Title VII is not a beauty contest, and even if Munoz looks like Marilyn Monroe, Lamas might not want to have sex with her, for all sorts of possible reasons.”
-Though the reference to Marilyn Monroe is a bit old school, the message is clear and contemporary.
-Men, like woman, have lots of reasons to reject sexual advances by co-workers, including religious beliefs, fear of sexual harassment lawsuits, fear of complications in the workplace, fear of pregnancy or, as the Court explained, fears about facing two decades of child support payments.
-Or, the Court explained, “[Lamas] might feel that something was mentally off about a woman that sexually aggressive toward him.
+Though the reference to Marilyn Monroe is a stereotypical itself, the court’s message is clear.
+The court pointed out that all workers have reasons to reject sexual advances by co-workers, including religious beliefs, fear of sexual harassment lawsuits, fear of complications in the workplace, fear of pregnancy or, as the Court explained, fears about facing two decades of child support payments (another stereotype).
+Furthermore, the Court explained, “[Lamas] might feel that something was mentally off about a woman that sexually aggressive toward him.
 Some men might feel that chivalry obligates a man to say yes, but the law does not.”

 Element 3: Severe or Pervasive

-Title VII is not a “general civility code” either.
-It is not meant to protect workers against “the ordinary tribulations of the workplace, such as the sporadic use of abusive language, gender-related jokes, and occasional teasing.”
+The court reasoned that Title VII does not protect workers against “the ordinary tribulations of the workplace, such as the sporadic use of abusive language, gender-related jokes, and occasional teasing.”
 Faragher v.
 Boca Raton, 524 US 775 (1998).

-Title VII is designed to provide legal remedies to those employees who have been subjected to significant gender-based harassment and discrimination.
-In other words, it protects employees who have been subjected to sexual conduct that is severe or pervasive.
+Title VII is meant to provide remedies to employees who are the victims of significant gender-based harassment and discrimination.
+Title VII protects employees who are subject severe or pervasive sexual conduct.

-Having a co-worker flash a nude picture of himself (or herself) to you one time at a holiday party might be offensive.
-The one-time, alcohol-driven transgression of a co-worker would not provide grounds for a Title VII claim, however.
-But what if a co-worker (male or female) constantly displayed pornography on his (or her) computer in a cubicle shared with another worker?
-What if this conduct was part of an attitude that permeated the workplace with gender bias?
-If the cubicle mate’s objections and complaints were ignored by the employer, and the conduct continued, it might become pervasive enough to alter the conditions of the workplace in violation of Title VII.
+Having a co-worker show off a “sexy” picture of himself (or herself) once at a company party might be objectively offensive.
+A single alcohol-driven transgression of a co-worker might not provide grounds for a Title VII claim, however.
+But if a co-worker (male or female) displayed pornography on his (or her) computer in a cubicle shared with another worker on many occasions, it is likely enough to support a Title VII claim.
+And, if this conduct is part of an attitude that fills the workplace with gender bias, the Title VII claim will likely survive.
+If the cubicle mate’s objections and complaints were ignored by the employer, and the conduct continued, it could significantly and detrimentally alter the conditions of the workplace in violation of Title VII.

 Putting It All Together

-By looking at the all of the circumstances of the workplace in Prospect Airport Services, the Ninth Circuit found sufficient evidence of unlawful sexual harassment to send the case back to the trial court for further proceedings.
-The female employee’s conduct obviously was sexual.
-And Lamas made it clear that he wanted the conduct to stop.
-The conduct was pervasive and had a serious negative impact on conditions at work.
-Lamas’s job performance suffered.
-When the harasser told her co-workers about her efforts to seduce the victim, they mocked Lamas and questioned his sexuality.
+By looking at the all of the circumstances of the workplace in Prospect Airport Services, the Ninth Circuit held that there was sufficient evidence of unlawful sexual harassment.
+The conduct clearly was sexual.
+And the victim repeatedly said he wanted the conduct to stop.
+The co-worker’s conduct was pervasive and had a significant negative impact on Lamas’s employment, the quality of which had suffered as a result.
+When the harasser told her co-workers about her efforts to seduce the victim, they laughed at Lamas and questioned his sexuality.
 Lamas complained several times to his supervisors about the harassment, but nothing was done.

-In its decision earlier this month, the Ninth Circuit made it clear it does not consider all romantic overtures, or even all sexual propositions, to constitute unlawful sexual harassment
+The Ninth Circuit does not consider all romantic overtures, or even all sexual propositions, to constitute unlawful sexual harassment

 Does this mean that acting like a normal, socio-sexual human being at work is legal under federal law?
 Undoubtedly so; but the definition of normal remains as subject to context, credibility and the uncertainties of the civil litigation system as ever before.